Ceiling Leak From the Upstairs Apartment? Here’s What to Do

 Let’s take a look at the most common reasons for water leaking through your apartment ceiling.

-Problems in the Upstairs Apartment
+Problems In The Upstairs Apartment

 1. Leaky refrigerator water lines

-2. Broken dishwashers or disposals
+3. Broken dishwashers or disposals

-4. Clogged or backed-up toilets
+5. Clogged or backed-up toilets

-Problems in the Building
+Problems In The Building

 1. Frozen burst pipes

-2. Leaking air conditioning lines
+4. Leaking air conditioning lines

-3. Broken fire sprinkler pipes
+5. Broken fire sprinkler pipes

 If you notice any of these signs of water damage overhead, it’s time to take action.